QuantEcon/lecture-stats/lectures/bayes_nonconj.md

    - Note: This is the truncated log normal.

 - ('vonMises', kappa), where kappa denotes concentration parameter, and center location is set to $0.5$.
-   - Note: When using `Pyro`, this is the truncated version of the original vonMises distribution;
    - Note: When using `Numpyro`, this is the **shifted** distribution.

 - ('laplace', loc, scale)